six2921/openmm_runner/README.md

 ---

-## ✅ Features
+## ✨ Features

-- Protein-only or protein-ligand system setup
-- Appendable production MD with checkpointing
-- PyTraj-based alignment and centering
-- Config logging and progress tracking
-- Safe overwrite protection and clean interface
+- Run full OpenMM MD simulation with only protein and ligand files, no complex setup
+- Automatically parameterize ligands using **GAFF**
+- Supports **append mode** to continue previous runs
+- Includes tool to **check simulation progress, speed, ETA**

 ---

 ## 🔗 License
 MIT License.
-Use, modify, and extend freely for your own MD workflows and research.

----

-## 💬 Contact

-For questions or suggestions, feel free to open an issue or pull request.
+Modify and use freely.
+Not intended for commercial redistribution.